WRF Physics¶

 TEMF (bl_pbl_physics=10)

-PBL schemes can be used for most grid sizes when surface fluxes are present; however, at grid size \(dx << 1 km\), this assumption breaks down.
-To get around this, use 3-D diffusion instead of a PBL scheme (coupled to surface physics).
+PBL schemes can be used for most grid sizes when surface fluxes are present; however, this assumption breaks down at grid size \(dx << 1 km\), when 3-D diffusion should be used instead of a PBL scheme (coupled to surface physics).
 This works best when \(dx\) and \(dz\) are comparable.

 With ACM2, GFS, and MRF PBL schemes, the lowest full level should be .99 or .995 (not too close to 1).